wilckerson/arctouch-upcoming-movies/README.md

-# ArchTouch Upcoming Movies Web App
+# ArcTouch Upcoming Movies Web App

 This application uses ASP.NET Core on backend and VueJS on frontend.